Last Updated May 15, 2021

 Are knee sleeves your only option for knee pain?

-Compression socks can also do wonders for knee pain while also providing relief to other parts of the leg.
+Compression socks can also do wonders for knee pain while also helping to provide relief to other parts of the leg.
 This is why many people with conditions such as varicose veins that affect the entire leg opt for compression socks instead of smaller knee sleeves.

-A sock that just covers the knee or a longer sock that goes half-way up the thigh will provide knee and lower leg relief at the same time.
-For some fashionable and comfortable options, check out ComproGear’s line of compression knee socks.
+A sock pretty much covers the knee or a longer sock that goes half-way up the thigh will provide knee and lower leg relief at the same time.
+For some fashionable and comfortable options, check out ComproGear’s line of compression socks.

 Knee Compression Sleeves vs. Knee Braces

 We already mentioned that knee compression sleeves and knee braces are not the same.
 But what exactly is the difference?

 Knee braces are for people who are recovering from injury and need to work to prevent further injury as they go about their daily activities.
 They limit movement so that any motion must be slow and deliberate.
 Knee braces also tend to be bulkier than knee sleeves, making them harder to wear under clothes.

 On the other hand, the best knee sleeves are easier to put on and take off.
 They work to combat a variety of leg and circulatory ailments.
 Since them are also thinner than a knee brace, they can be comfortably worn under any type of clothing, even leggings, running pants, or tight jeans.

 It’s 2020.
 Where do you buy everything?